Test Partnership Privacy Notice

 In connection with your assessment (in the case of a Candidate) and in connection with your professional use of our products or services (in the case of a Client), we will collect, store, and use the following categories of personal information about you:

 - Some of the information you have provided on your application form or account registration, including your name and personal email address.

 - Any information you opt to provide to us personally.

 - Psychometric assessment results we calculate based on your responses to our questions.

 We may also collect, store, and use the following "special categories" of more sensitive personal information:

-- In some cases, special category information is transferred to us such as your date of birth, gender, sexual orientation, and ethnicity.
-These special category data are used only in relation to statistical analyses to ensure that there is no presence of unfair discrimination against legally protected groups.
+- In some cases, special category information is transferred to us such as your sexual orientation, and ethnicity.
+Other sensitive information that may be transferred to us include your age and gender.
+These sensitive data are used only in relation to statistical analyses to ensure that there is no presence of unfair discrimination against legally protected groups.